 When we talk about the United Kingdom, we are not talking about a country alone, but about four (or five, depending on the definition) under the same crown.

-I tell you that because the most violent city in the UK is not in England, but Scotland.
+I tell you that because the most violent city in the UK is not in England (although if East London was a city, maybe it would be among the worst places), but in Scotland.
 Therefore, our conclusion here also answers another question: